-The ACLP Mentor Program will run from January through June, 2019.
-Mentees will work with their mentors to set goals at the beginning of the program, and mentors & mentees will communicate on a regular basis throughout the six months.
+The ACLP Mentor Program will run from January through June, 2020.
+Mentees will work with their mentors to determine what is desired out of the mentorship program, and mentors & mentees will communicate on a regular basis throughout the six months.
 All participants will also attend monthly webinars about leadership development topics, with a focus on leadership development of child life professionals in all areas of practice.

-The application process for the 2019 Mentorship Program is now closed.
-Current applicants should expect to hear from the committee no later than December 31, 2018.
+The application process for the 2020 Mentorship Program will open August 26th.
 Please reach out to email@example.com with any questions.